cameron/cameron.github.io/_posts/2014-03-16-15-seconds-to-cleaner-git-history.md

 f 9761c6c [make it stop!]
 {% endhighlight %}

 Here, we've changed the command prefix for all but the last of the messy commits to `f`, which is short for `fixup`, and means "merge this one into the previous, and discard its commit message".

-Now, go ahead and save/exit, and your `$EDITOR` will open once again, this time with the commit message prompt, giving you a chance to edit the message for `[questionable commit]`, which now has all of the commits marked `f` rolled into it.
+For the last of the messy commits, we use `r`, short for `reword`, which will cause the rebase process to halt and give us a chance to edit the message for that commit, which will then include all of the `fixup`-marked commits below it.

+So, go ahead and save/exit, and your `$EDITOR` will open once again.

 {% highlight bash %}
-[questionable commit]
+# [questionable commit]
+under duress, i must confess, this commit became a mess

 # Please enter the commit message for your changes.
 Lines starting
 # with '#' will be ignored, and an empty message aborts the commit.